LoginRadius/engineering-portal/content/live-data-migration-in-mongodb/index.md

 **`--host`**: The source MongoDB hostname along with the port.
 It defaults to `localhost:27017`.
 If it is a connection string you can use this option `—-uri="mongodb://username:password@host1[:port1]..."`

-**`--username`** : Specifies a username with which to authenticate to a MongoDB database that uses authentication.
+**`--username`**: Specifies a username to authenticate to a MongoDB database that uses authentication.

-**`--password`** : Specifies a password with which to authenticate to a MongoDB database that uses authentication.
+**`--password`**: Specifies a password to authenticate to a MongoDB database that uses authentication.

-**`--authenticationDatabase`** : Specifies the authentication database where the specified `--username` has been created.
+**`--authenticationDatabase`**: Specifies the authentication database where the specified `--username` has been created.

-> If you do not specify an authentication database or a database to export, mongodump assumes the admin database holds the user’s credentials.
+> If you do not specify an authentication database or a database to export, mongodump assumes the admin database holds the user's credentials.

-**`--db`** : Specifies the database to take a backup from.
+**`--db`**: Specifies the database to take a backup from.
 If you do not specify a database, mongodump collects from all databases in this instance.

 > Alternatively, you can also specify the database directly in the [URI connection string](https://docs.mongodb.com/database-tools/mongodump/#cmdoption-mongodump-uri) i.e. `mongodb://username:password@uri/dbname`. <br /> Providing a connection string while also using `--db` and specifying conflicting information **will result in an error**.

-**`--collection`** : Specifies a collection to backup.
+**`--collection`**: Specifies a collection to backup.
 If you do not specify a collection, this option copies all collections in the specified database or instance to the dump files.

 **`--query`** : Provides a [JSON document](https://docs.mongodb.com/manual/reference/glossary/#term-json-document) as a query that optionally limits the documents included in the output of mongodump. <br />
 You must enclose the query document in single quotes `('{ ... }')` to ensure that it does not interact with your  environment.<br />